 Contributing psychologists: Dr. William Lyon, Ph.D., Dr. Kyle Pontious, Ph.D, and Dr. Ira Gomian, Ph.D.

-Jessica St. Clair, M.F.T., is a Marriage, Family and Child Counselor with over twenty years experience working with families and children.
+Jessica St. Clair, MS, MFT, is a Marriage, Family and Child Counselor with over thirty years experience working with families and children.
 She is a therapist, credentialed teacher and qualified child custody evaluator.
 Jessica has worked with hundreds of families to prepare them for custody evaluations as ordered by the Court.
 Jessica is a woman of great empathy and has helped many children cope with the turmoil divorce creates in their lives.
-Jessica practices in Newport Beach and Santa Ana, Ca. She is the leader of Planet Divorce and Parenting Wizards, both joint projects of Divorce Wizards, Inc. and Child Custody Consultants.
-You may reach Jessica St. Clair at 714-568-1111 or www.childcustodyconsultant.com.
+Jessica practices in Newport Beach and Santa Ana, Ca. She is the leader of Planet Divorce and Parenting Wizards, both joint projects of Divorce Wizards, Inc. and Newport Beach Family and Psychological Services.